Srikar-V675/scrolls-obsidian/content/🥷🏽 jutsus/runtime to algo.md

 status: literature
 publish: true
 ---
-# Big-O Notation

-## Summary
-Is a notation that is used by programmers around the world to evaluate algorithms and compare time and space complexities.

-Big-O Notation denotes the worst case scenario of any algorithm.

-It is denoted as O(...) -> time or space complexity inside.
+# Runtime to Algo

+How long an algorithm takes to execute given the input size.
+It is also called the `time complexity`.
+It gives us the upper bound of runtime in the worst case scenario.
+It is important because it helps us compare algorithms without actually running them for `large input sizes`.

 ### Rules
 There are some rules to be followed when writing this notation.